Social Services, Counseling & Community job market report cover, Detroit-Warren-Dearborn, MI, 2026-05

 Mid-Career Candidates

-Biggest mistake: Sending a generic helping-professions resume instead of showing measurable workload and outcomes.
+Biggest mistake: Using one generic mission-driven resume instead of separate healthcare-facing and community-agency versions.

 Career Switchers